IN10/icanhazmeeting/readme.md

-# I can haz quick meeting?
+# I can haz meeting?

 ## Installation
 1. Create a OAuth2 client ID on the [Google API Manager](https://console.developers.google.com).
 Choose "Web Application" as the Application type and add [localhost:8080](http://localhost:8080) to the Authorised Javascript origins.